inveniosoftware/docs-invenio-rdm/docs/install/configuration.md

 ## Environment variables

 InvenioRDM can also be configured via environment variables.
-The environment variables are good for deployment specific options that changes for each for every running version.
+The environment variables are good for deployment specific options.
 Examples include the database host and credentials and the application's secret key.

-To set a environment variable configuration, you should prefix the configuration variable with ``INVENIO_``.
+To set an environment variable configuration, you should prefix the configuration variable with ``INVENIO_``.
 Below is an example of setting the ``SQLALCHEMY_DATABASE_URI`` variable:

 ```bash
 export INVENIO_SQLALCHEMY_DATABASE_URI="postgresql+psycopg2://my-site:my-site@localhost/my-site"